top of page

 Dylan is in his fourth year of the Bachelor of Business Administration (BBA) program at the Schulich School of Business.
 As a business student, he is drawn to the Well-Being Research Lab (WiRL) because it allows him to explore the ways in which psychology and the social sciences connect to the world of business.
 It also allows him to develop a research background to complement his existing professional experience in business consulting.
 After graduating with his undergraduate degree, he hopes to pursue graduate studies in business, eventually landing a career in academia.

-WiRL Logo Black RGB.jpg
+Image of WiRL Logo

 Research Assistant